sebasibarguen/udacity-nanodegree-visualization/README.md

 ### Layout and Narrative
 The layout changed a lot based on the narrative of the visualization.
 You can appreciate this in the sketches below.
 The final layout was chosen because it was the one which best communicated the core message.
 I chose an *author driven* approach to explore the visualization and tried to follow a natural flow of curiosity and practicality (usefulness) of the information.
 By these principles, the bar chart came as clear first pick to present the most information in a fast and clear manner.

+I also decided to keep all graphs because I believe that each one gives an important piece of advice.
+Even though the most clear one is the hour of day plot, the grid visualization also tells us that it does not matter which day of week you travel, delay time stays roughly the same.
+The month graph also gives us an idea of the seasonality of flights and maybe a hint of delay dependent on weather as well.

 #### Sketch
 ![Sketch](/img/visualization_sketch.JPG)